Before Orion

 Archaeology/prehistory examination of lunar calendars among hunter-gatherers in Eurasia and North America as well as earlier usage pictured in the Ice Age French cave of Lascaux.
 More on archaeoastronomy.

-Bernie Taylor is a naturalist, author and archeoastronomer whose research explores the origins of mankind’s creativity and awareness of the natural world.
+Bernie Taylor is a naturalist, author and cultural astronomer whose research explores the origins of mankind’s creativity and awareness of the natural world.
 His works in these areas include Biological Time (2004) and Before Orion: Finding the Face of the Hero (2017) which explore a deep root to mankind’s creative capacity by looking at how hunter-gatherers viewed themselves through Paleolithic cave art to 40,000 ago.
 Bernie proposes that select cave paintings are fundamental pieces in the human journey to self-realization, the foundation of astronomy, and a record of biological knowledge that irrevocably impacted some of the artistic styles, religious practices, and stories that are still with us.
 Bernie is widely interviewed on podcasts, presents highly interactive programs at high school through graduate level classes, and gives engaging talks at popular conferences and academic symposiums across social and physical science disciplines.